 On the library homepage, use the Catalog to search for books and ebooks by topic or title.
-Ebooks will provide a link.
-Print books will have a call number.
 Use the library maps to find the location of a call number in the print collection in the library.

 Many of the education books are located on Mezzanine A, which is accessible from the Lyceum side of the building.
 Ask at the circulation desk next to Starbucks for directions to the stairway to the Mezzanines.

 Educational tests and assessments?

 Select the Mental Measurements Yearbook under the articles and databases tab above.
 This print/online series reviews commercially available tests and surveys.
 It contains descriptions and reviews to many current instruments such as DIBELS and Accuplacer.
-To locate actual instruments, use a specialized database (such as PsycINFO, ERIC, or Academic Search Premier) to retrieve articles where the instrument is provided in the appendix.
+To locate actual instruments, use a specialized database (such as PsycINFO or ERIC) to retrieve articles where the instrument is provided (most often in the appendix).

 Keep Current on Education Topics